mohamedsamirspot/Full-Devops-Project_Dotnetcoreapp/README.md

 ![Image Description](Screenshots/39.png)

-- then create a secretfile credential to use this kubeconfig file content on Jenkinsfile
+- then create a secretfile credential to use this kubeconfig file content on Jenkinsfile as the service account is working inside the pod w can create anything but it doesn't work inside the jenkins file so it is useless in our project 😞 it require a plugin

 ![Image Description](Screenshots/40.png)
 ![Image Description](Screenshots/41.png)